feilipu/rcm2024/README.md

 - 512 kByte of NOR FLASH, using `WE0`, `OE0`, and `CS0`.
 This is the cold boot memory device.
 - 1 MByte of Static RAM, using `WE0`, `OE0`, and `CS1`.

-- Cold boot, and serial programming Port A using a USB interface (FTDI Interface full breakout).
+- Cold boot and serial programming interface Port A using a USB interface with a FTDI Interface standard connector.
-- 2 x asynchronous serial interfaces Port C and D with FTDI Interface standard connectors.
+- 2 x asynchronous serial interfaces Port C and D using a USB interface with FTDI Interface standard connectors.

 - SPI synchronous serial interface Port B with Sparkfun connector supporting external SPI Slave devices, and onboard SD Card.
-- SD Card cage for optional FAT32 formatted mass storage.

 - I2C interface (open drain) with Seeed Grove connector supporting external I2C 5V or 3.3V Slave devices.

 - Compact Flash Module 8-bit IDE Interface for optional FAT32 formatted mass storage.
+- SD Card cage and level conversion for optional FAT32 formatted mass storage.

 - Also, the R2000 microprocessor has two Timers, and a Real Time clock capability, enabling time of day and interval timing.